 Either of these delicious cocktails is a perfect way to shake up your white Russian routine.
 The mix is very simple, using amaretto and coffee liqueurs against a creamy base.
 It's irresistible and ideal for those times when you want a quick and satisfying drink.

 The gentler of the two mixed drinks, the toasted almond is a pleasant sipper for those times when you want a good drink that is light on the booze.
 It makes an excellent dessert drink as well and you can serve it "up" in a cocktail glass for a gentle, creamy martini.

-There are a number of options within cream as well.
-A heavy whipping cream will create a richer toasted almond than one with regular cream.
+- There are a number of cream options as well.
+A heavy whipping cream is almost too thick and will create a richer toasted almond than one with regular cream.
 For a nice balance between the two extremes, half and half is a perfect option and a great cream for most cocktails.

-Alternatively, any of the milk alternatives should make an excellent toasted almond.
-If you have developed a palate for soy, almond, or any other milk substitute, try it here.
-Almond milk would be a natural choice because it will complement the amaretto.
+- Alternatively, any of the milk alternatives should make an excellent toasted almond.
+Try it with soy, almond, or any other milk substitute; almond milk would be a natural choice because it will complement the amaretto perfectly.

-As you might imagine, the roasted recipe is slightly stronger than the roasted almond, though both are relatively tame in the cocktail world.
+As you might imagine, the roasted recipe is slightly stronger than the toasted almond, though both are relatively tame in the cocktail world.

-The vodka doesn't make too big of a difference, but it is a nice way to add an extra punch to the drink without getting out of control.
+Using a 42-proof amaretto and 40-proof coffee liqueur, the alcohol content toasted almond averages out to 14 percent ABV (28 proof).
+Adding half a shot of 80-proof vodka creates a roasted toasted almond of about 18 percent ABV (36 proof).
+While the vodka doesn't make too big of a difference, it is a nice way to add an extra punch to the drink without getting out of control.